US isolated as G7 ministerial draws to a close - Journal du Cameroun

 – Getting an earful from allies –

-Chairing the meeting, host nation Canada’s Finance Minister Bill Morneau allowed participants to register grievances with US Treasury Secretary Steve Mnuchin one at a time, according to a Canadian source.
+Chairing the meeting, host nation Canada’s Finance Minister Bill Morneau allowed participants to register grievances with Mnuchin one at a time, according to a Canadian source.

-Behind closed doors, Mnuchin listened but spoke little, saying instead the discussion could continue at next week’s G7 summit in Quebec, Canada at which Trump is expected to participate, according to several sources briefed on the talks.
+Behind the closed doors Mnuchin listened but spoke little, saying instead the discussion could continue at next week’s G7 summit in the French-speaking province of Quebec at which Trump is expected to participate, according to several sources briefed on the talks.

 But the week’s whirlwind global developments in trade suggested de-escalation was unlikely.
 In Washington on Friday, Trump mooted the possibility of scrapping the 24-year-old North American Free Trade Agreement in favor of seeking bilateral agreements with Canada and Mexico.